Skip to content

 Modern slavery remains a complex challenge.
 Our efforts to combat these practices are ongoing, evolving, and continually improving.
 Over the next 18 to 24 months, Sandstone is focused on reducing any potential Modern Slavery risks and some of our key initiatives include:

-1. maturing our policies and procedures to ensure these have a robust and consistent focus on human rights and Modern Slavery;
+1. maturing our policies and procedures to ensure these have a robust and consistent focus on human rights and modern slavery;

 2. gap analysis and continuous improvement of our existing controls;